Would You Still Love Me If You Really Knew Me?: Composition

-According to Elle, the album consists of twelve introspective tracks that reveal a more unguarded side of Fletcher.
-Discussing the project, Fletcher described this new era as "a continuation" of her artistry — an emotional deepening and expansion rather than a departure from her previous work.

-The closing track, "Would You Still Love Me?", incorporates spoken word elements and poses questions to herself and her listeners.
-In an interview with Rolling Stone, Fletcher discussed the song "Boy", explaining that it reflects a new chapter in her queer journey after unexpectedly falling in love with a man.
-While she emphasized that she remains "so proud to be queer" and that the album is "not about a guy", but rather about self-discovery and acceptance.
-Fletcher also described "Hi, Everyone Leave Please" as a long-held personal track expressing a plea for freedom and space, addressing her experiences in the music industry, including competition, shifting expectations, and burnout.
+According to Elle, Would You Still Love Me If You Really Knew Me? consists of twelve introspective tracks that reveal a more unguarded side of Fletcher.
+She described its period as "a continuation" of her artistry — an emotional deepening and expansion rather than a departure from her previous work.
+A closing track, "Would You Still Love Me?", incorporates spoken word elements and poses questions to herself and her listeners.
+In an interview with Rolling Stone, Fletcher explained that "Boy" reflects a new chapter in her queer journey after unexpectedly falling in love with a man.
+She emphasized that she remains "so proud to be queer" and that the album is "not about a guy"; but rather about self-discovery and acceptance.
+She also described "Hi, Everyone Leave Please" as expressing her desire for freedom and as addressing her experiences in the music industry, including competition, shifting expectations, and burnout.

 Promotion

-In the lead-up to the album announcement, Fletcher cleared her Instagram page and began posting new teasers, including Pride Month greetings and the hand-written letter about the record.
-The album is her first studio album since her second album, In Search of the Antidote (2024).

-Singles

-Fletcher released the album's lead single, "Boy", in June 5, 2025, and simultaneously announced the upcoming album.
-It marked the beginning of a new phase in her career.
-The second single, "Hi, Everyone Leave Please", was released on July 18, accompanied by a video directed by a duo Birthplace, consisting of Pfion Vince and Madison Phipps.
+In the lead-up to the album's announcement, Fletcher cleared her Instagram page and began posting new teasers, including Pride Month greetings and the hand-written letter about the record.
+On June 5, 2025, she released the album's lead single "Boy", and simultaneously announced the album.
+It was her first studio album release since In Search of the Antidote, marking the beginning of a new phase in her career.
+"Hi, Everyone Leave Please" was released as the album's second single on July 18, accompanied by a video directed by a duo Birthplace, consisting of Pfion Vince and Madison Phipps.

-Live EP

-Fletcher released a live EP on September 28, 2025, titled Would I Still Love Me If I Really Knew Me?
-(Live from California), featuring tracks from Would You Still Love Me If You Really Knew Me?.
-The live EP features intimate renditions of five tracks, accompanied by Jennifer Decilveo on piano, and Shane McAnally on guitar.
-The visual accompaniment, directed by Carissa Gallo, features Fletcher performing all five songs against the backdrop of the Californian mountains.